 Dental benefits work better when you know how to put them to use.
 The first step in achieving this is understanding what dental benefits do and how they work.
+Specifically, understand what your dental plan does for you.
 Gain insight into what an annual maximum on a dental plan is to make the most of your dental coverage.

 Annual Dollar Maximum + Annual Maximums on Dental Plans

-Dental plans will differ depending on what you signed up for.
-Most dental plans have what is called an “annual dollar maximum.”
-This is the total amount of money the dental benefits provider—say Delta Dental—will pay for a member’s dental care within a specific period of time.
+Dental plan coverage will differ depending on what you signed up for.
+Most dental plans have what is called an “annual maximum.”
+This is the total amount of money the dental insurance carrier—say Delta Dental—will pay for a member’s dental care within a specific period of time.
 That time period is called a benefit period.

-A benefit period can start at different points during the year.
-For now, we’ll assume your plan’s benefit period is the calendar year.
-That would mean the annual maximum for your plan’s year applies to January through December.
+A benefit period can start at different points of the year.
+For now, we’ll assume your plan’s benefit period runs on a calendar year.
+That would mean the annual maximum for your plan’s year runs January through December.

-If your plan’s annual maximum is $1,000, your dental benefits provider will pay for their portion of your dental work, say 80 percent, until they pay out a total of $1,000.
-Your plan’s details will explain if a procedure has cost sharing.
-The annual maximum on your dental plan resets at the beginning of each plan year.
+If your plan’s annual maximum is $1,000, for example, your dental insurance carrier will pay their portion of dental work until they pay out a total of $1,000.
+Your plan details will explain if a procedure has cost sharing.
+The annual maximum on your dental plan resets each plan year.

 Keep in mind that, depending on your dental plan, services that are considered diagnostic or preventive may not count toward your annual maximum.